labordynamicsinstitute/ecco-notes/_sources/docs/biohpc/slurm.md

 which shows that currently, 6 nodes are available for jobs, of which 2 are idle, three have some jobs running on them, but can still accept smaller jobs (`mix` means there are free CPUs), and one is completely used (`alloc`).

 (fulltable)=

 ## List of nodes

 The following table shows the allocated nodes.
 Nodes marked `flex` may not be available.
-Nodes marked `slurm` are always available.
+Nodes marked `slurm` are always available. `HT` means "hyper-threading", and effectively [multiplies the number of cores by 2](https://www.intel.com/content/www/us/en/gaming/resources/hyper-threading.html), but may not always lead to performance improvement.
+MATLAB ignores hyper-threading, and will only use the physical number of cores listed in the `cores` column.

 ```{code-cell} ipython3
 :tags: ["remove-input","full-width"]